Luka Garza: Early life

-Recruiting

-He was a four-star recruit and chose to play college basketball for Iowa over offers from Georgetown, Georgia and Notre Dame, among others.
+Garza was a four-star recruit and chose to play college basketball for Iowa over offers from Georgetown, Georgia and Notre Dame, among others.

 College career

 Freshman season (2017–2018)

 In his college debut versus Chicago State, Garza had 16 points.
-He had his first double-double of 11 points and 13 rebounds the following game in a win over Alabama State and was named Big Ten freshman of the week.
+He had his first double-double of 11 points and 13 rebounds the following game in a victory over Alabama State and was named Big Ten freshman of the week.
 As a freshman, Garza averaged 12.1 points and 6.4 rebounds per game.

 Sophomore season (2018–2019)

 Shortly before his sophomore season, Garza underwent surgery to remove a 9 lb cyst attached to his spleen.
 He also dealt with a sprained ankle in January 2019.
 In the NCAA Tournament, Garza had 20 points and seven rebounds to help Iowa upset Cincinnati.
 He averaged 13.1 points and 4.5 rebounds per game as a sophomore.
 Garza was named All-Big Ten honorable mention by the media.